 Folk tales and folklore work in France

 Until 1860, most French folk tales were hardly recognised in the cities.
-The folk tales had been orally transmitted among other classes of people than vain ones, in various dialects and versions.
-In the genuine folk tales we find girls who work!
+The folk tales had been orally transmitted among other classes of the society, in various dialects and versions.
+In the genuine folk tales we find girls who have work to do.
 Among them are girls living in cottages and working in the fields.

 Main efforts to collect French folk tales were undertaken from the 1860s, and large amounts of folk tales were collected and published between 1871 and 1914 - many hundred folklore books.
 Folk tales, legends and songs were in them.
 Further, scholars also found at the time that many Medieval tales originated in folk tales.
 (Delarue 1956, xii, xiii)